 More companies are accepting cryptocurrencies as payment.
 Should your business do so too?

 Technological advancement has seen mushrooming of many payment mediums.
 Cryptocurrency payments are the newest kid on the block.
 Thanks to ongoing innovations and revolutions in the financial industry, paying for services or goods has become much easier.
 Payments can now be done on air, rail, and road or anywhere on this planet.
-The demand for more platforms of online payment is growing by the day especially with the rise of ecommerce accelerated by the COVID-19 epidemic.
+The demand for more platforms of online payment is growing by the day, especially with the rise of ecommerce accelerated by the COVID-19 epidemic.
 Cryptocurrency payments are at the right wave at the right time.
-With a projection of around USD 5.69 Trillion E-commerce by 2022, cryptocurrency payment is expected to take a huge chunk.
+With a projection of around USD 5.4 Trillion in E-commerce by 2022, cryptocurrency payment is expected to take a huge chunk.
 This trend is evident from the rise of firms in various sectors accepting cryptocurrency payments nowadays.

 Firms that accept Crypto Payment